ctkjose/v-book/src/en/error_handling.md

 Unless you need specialized handling of errors or information beyond the message and code these functions will be more than enough to write robust error handling in **V**.
 By no means you are limited to these you can always roll your own [custom error](#ierror_interface).

-# Handling errors with a result type {menu:topics:menu-caption:Result Type}
+# Handling errors with a result type {menu:topics;menu-caption:Result Type}

 Using a [**result type**](https://en.wikipedia.org/wiki/Result_type) we can have a function that returns a value on success, or a **error type** on failure.